Where is Lismore island?

 The bus to Oban from Glasgow takes just under 3 hours, traffic permitting.
 The bus from Inverness to Oban takes 3 hours 30 minutes, with a change at Fort William.
 Check Citylink

 It takes 2 hours 30 minutes to drive to Oban from Glasgow, 3 hours from Edinburgh, 4 hours from Aberdeen, and 2 hours 45 minutes from Inverness.

 The Port Appin ferry to Lismore takes 10 minutes and is a passenger only ferry.
 No vehicles.
 Visit the ferry operator’s website for more information, times and prices: CalMac.

 Carnie is a traditional Highland cottage with an extension that serves as the kitchen.
 The cottage is warm, welcoming and we sleep there too.

 Classes take place in the Studio, a purpose-built space of 9m by 5.5m, with an oak floor, good light and good insulation, which is situated in the back garden of Carnie.

 How do I get to the retreat venue from the ferry?

 When you get to the cottage, there will be a hot cup of tea waiting for you.

 Where do I stay on a Lismore retreat?

-Or you could book your own accommodation.
-The cottages below are self-catering and are within walking distance of Carnie cottage.
+The cottages below are self-catering and are also within walking distance of Carnie cottage.